 - “How do you define trust in a relationship, and what actions make you feel most secure?”

-- Practical & financial compatibility:
+- Practical and financial compatibility:

 - “Let’s pretend we just won $10,000.
 What’s your first instinct on what to do with it?”

-- “What’s your take on debt—do you see it as a tool or something to avoid?”
+- “What’s your take on debt — do you see it as a tool or something to avoid?”

 - Lifestyle compatibility: